At home

 How long must the paying parent pay?

 The paying parent must pay child support until the child turns 18.
-If the child has not completed appropriate eduction up to this point (completion of an apprenticeship or high school diploma), then payments must continue to be made beyond age 18.
+If the child has not completed appropriate deduction up to this point (completion of an apprenticeship or high school diploma), then payments must continue to be made beyond age 18.

 The amount of child support for an adult child can be agreed directly between the child and the paying parent, without the approval of a government agency or court.
 If no agreement can be reached, the child entitled to child support must contact the court.